Remarks on degenerations of hyper-K\"ahler manifolds: The dual complexes for degenerations of hyper-K ahler manifolds

 While most of the paper is concerned with the case of finite monodromy degenerations, we close here by making some remarks on the infinite monodromy case.
 We start by recalling the case of $K3$ surfaces.
-Namely, the Kulikov-Persson-Pinkham Theorem (\cite{kulikov,pp}) states that any projective $1$-parameter degeneration $\calX/\Delta$ of $K3$ surfaces can be arranged (after base change and birational transformations) to be semistable with trivial canonical bundle; such a degeneration is called a {\it Kulikov degeneration} of $K3$s.
-Since a Kulikov degeneration is semistable, the monodromy operator $T$ on $H^2(X_t,\bQ)$ is unipotent.
-Let $N=\log T$, then $N^3=0$, and one distinguishes three cases, called {Type I, II, III} respectively, corresponding to the three possibilities for the index of nilpotency $\nu$ of $N$ (i.e. $N^\nu=0$, $N^{\nu-1}\neq 0$).
-Depending on the Type of the degeneration, Kulikov \cite{kulikov} (see also \cite{fm}) has classified the possible central fibers $X_0$:
+Namely, the Kulikov--Persson--Pinkham Theorem (\cite{kulikov,pp}) states that any projective $1$-parameter degeneration $\calX/\Delta$ of $K3$ surfaces can be arranged to be semistable with trivial canonical bundle; such a degeneration is called a {\it Kulikov degeneration} of $K3$s.
+For a Kulikov degeneration, one can give a rather precise description of the possible central fibers $X_0$ of the degeneration (depending on the Type as defined in \ref{defType}).

-\begin{theo}[{Kulikov \cite[Theorem II]{kulikov}}] Let $\calX/\Delta$ be a Kulikov degeneration of $K3$ surfaces.
-Then, depending on the Type of the degeneration (or equivalently the nilpotency index of $N$) the central fiber $X_0$ of the degeneration is as follows: \begin{itemize} \item[i)] {\it Type I:} $X_0$ is a smooth $K3$ surface. \item[ii)] {\it Type II:} $X_0$ is a chain of surfaces, glued along smooth elliptic curves.
-The end surfaces are rational surfaces, and the corresponding double curves are anticanonical divisors.
+\begin{theo}[{Kulikov \cite[Theorem II]{kulikov}, Persson \cite{persson}, Roan \cite{roan}}] Let $\calX/\Delta$ be a Kulikov degeneration of $K3$ surfaces.
+Then, depending on the Type of the degeneration (or equivalently, the nilpotency index of $N$) the central fiber $X_0$ of the degeneration is as follows: \begin{itemize} \item[i)] {\it Type I:} $X_0$ is a smooth $K3$ surface. \item[ii)] {\it Type II:} $X_0$ is a chain of surfaces, glued along smooth elliptic curves.
+The end surfaces are rational surfaces, and the corresponding double curves are smooth anticanonical divisors.
 The intermediary surfaces (possibly none) are (birationally) elliptically ruled; the double curves for such surfaces are two distinct sections which sum up to an anticanonical divisor. \item[iii)] {\it Type III:} $X_0$ is a normal crossing union of rational surfaces such that the associated dual complex is a triangulation of $S^2$.
 On each irreducible component $V$ of $X_0$, the double curves form a cycle of rational curves giving an anticanonical divisor of $V$. \end{itemize} \end{theo}